Dr ALVY RAY SMITH - CURRICULUM VITÆ

 Pixar

 Cofounder, Executive Vice President, and Board Member.
 Managed half of the company: computer software and hardware engineering, laser engineering, computer graphics research, computer graphics production; negotiated Disney CAPS deal.
 My partner, Ed Catmull, President, managed the other half: finance, sales, marketing, manufacturing, administration, personnel, support.
-Negotiated (with Ed Catmull) the Pixar spinoff from Lucasfilm and funding (by Steve Jobs) - see Pixar founding documents.
+Negotiated (with Ed Catmull) the Pixar spinoff from Lucasfilm and funding (by Steve Jobs) - see Pixar founding documents and Pixar organization chart.

 1980-1986